-Planning obligations are legal contracts made under section 106 of the 1990 Town and Country Planning Act.
-They are generally entered into by agreement between councils and landowners, although a landowner may also offer a unilateral, "one-sided", s106 obligation.
+Planning obligations are legal contracts made under Section 106 of the 1990 Town and Country Planning Act.
+They are generally entered into by agreement between councils and landowners, although a landowner may also offer a unilateral, "one-sided", Section 106 obligation.

-The Community Infrastructure Levy (CIL) is a charge introduced nationally in 2010.
-Councils can choose to charge developers and landowners the CIL for new developments in their area.
+The Community Infrastructure Levy (CIL) was introduced nationally in 2010.
+Councils can choose to charge landowners and developers the CIL for new developments in their area.
 These CIL funds can be collected together to fund infrastructure to support development in the area.

 New legislation introduced in April 2010, introduced a number of measures affecting planning obligations.
 These reforms ensure that planning obligations and the CIL operate in a complementary way.

-1. planning obligations entered into after from 6 April 2010 must meet three new legal tests.
+1. Planning obligations entered into from 6 April 2010 must meet three new legal tests.
 For developments that are capable of being charged the CIL, planning obligations must be:

-These are also set out as policy tests in paragraph 204 of the National Planning Policy Framework (the NPPF).
+These are also set out as policy tests in paragraph 204 of the National Planning Policy Framework (NPPF).

-2. to ensure that the use of planning obligations and the CIL does not overlap, planning obligations cannot be used to fund infrastructure that the Council has included in its CIL infrastructure funding list (known as its 123 list).
+2. to ensure that the use of planning obligations and the CIL does not overlap.
+Planning obligations cannot be used to fund infrastructure that the Council has included in its CIL infrastructure funding list (known as the 123 list).
 Developers cannot therefore be asked to pay twice for the same item of infrastructure.

 Planning obligations will continue to play an important role in making individual developments acceptable through site-specific infrastructure such as highways improvements.
 Affordable housing will also continue to be delivered through planning obligations rather than the CIL.
 Councils can also continue to pool contributions for measures that cannot be funded through the CIL.

-For further information please refer to the Planning Contributions Supplementary Planning Document - March 2011.
+For more information, please see the Planning Contributions Supplementary Planning Document.
+[1Mb]